Queue-to-Port Dispatcher

 This block is responsible for clearing a queue entry after its payload has been successfully dispatched.- Input:

-in this matrix indicates that the data from a specific entry has been transferred to its assigned port.
+entry_port_transfer: A matrix representing the completed handshakes for the current cycle.
+A1in this matrix indicates that the data from a specific entry has been transferred to its assigned port.

 - Processing: